-All mechanical excavation and stripping were undertaken by Wessex Archaeology.
+All mechanical excavation and stripping works were overseen by ABA.
 Topsoil and other overburden were removed using a tracked 360° excavator fitted with a toothless ditching bucket.
 Mechanical excavation proceeded to a depth sufficient to address the objectives of the excavation.
-Mechanical excavation ceased when the first archaeologically significant horizon was encountered and/or the underlying archaeological features were revealed, and/or when the absence of any archaeological 'horizon' was adequately demonstrated.
+Mechanical excavation ceased when the first archaeologically significant horizon was encountered or when the absence of any archaeological 'horizon' was adequately demonstrated.
 Spoil from the stripping operations were stockpiled in bunds outside of the archaeological excavation area.
-After the completion of mechanical excavation, both the spoil heaps and the stripped surface were scanned with a metal detector.
+After the completion of mechanical excavation, both the spoil heaps and the stripped surface were scanned with a metal detector and visually inspected.
 Any artefacts of potential archaeological interest identified were recovered and their location accurately recorded (Horizon Nuclear Power, 2016; ABA, 2018).